 In general, federal and state anti-discrimination laws prohibit racially-motivated employment decisions, even if the employer’s goal is to promote diversity.
 However, in extraordinarily limited instances where neutral measures have failed, the Supreme Court and EEOC have authorised race/gender-conscious programs and employment selection decisions – provided such actions are taken pursuant to a compliant Voluntary Affirmative Action Plan.

 Some exceptions also exist with respect to companies that do business with the U.S. federal government.
-Specifically, government contractors must comply with additional equal employment opportunity rules and regulations, including: (1) Executive Order 11246, which applies to minorities and women; (2) Section 503 of the Vocational Rehabilitation Act of 1973, which applies to individuals with disabilities; and (3) the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, which applies to certain groups of protected veterans, including veterans with disabilities and recently separated veterans.
+Specifically, government contractors must comply with additional equal employment opportunity rules and regulations, including: (1) Executive Order 11246, as amended, which applies to minorities and women; (2) Section 503 of the Vocational Rehabilitation Act of 1973, which applies to individuals with disabilities; and (3) the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, which applies to certain groups of protected veterans, including veterans with disabilities and recently separated veterans.
 These obligations are enforced by the Department of Labour’s Office of Federal Contract Compliance Programs.